fryderyk1991/MultiStep-Form/README.md

 # Multistep-Form
-I would like to present you live version of [MultiStep-Form](link).
+I would like to present you live version of [Multistep-Form](link).

 Form styles are based on Neuphorism theme.
 I used StyledComponents in this project.